 NOAA’s Severe Storms database records over 5,396 major hail storms by last year, 2019.
 According to the U.S. Department of Commerce, Storm Prediction Center, National Weather Service, Texas ranks first at the Top Five States By Number Of Major Hail Events.
 For hail-prone areas, it’s best to be ready for any circumstances that could happen.

-For everyone’s safety, stay indoors.
+Once the storm hits, always remember to stay indoors for everyone’s safety.
 Pay attention to weather reports to be prepared and shop for groceries, flashlights, and batteries.
 Close your doors and windows and stay away because of the risks of flying glass.

 Drains and gutters could easily be filled by fallen leaves, debris from trees, and hailstones.
 They stop water flow due to clogging and cause damage due to the lack of proper drainage.
 As a solution, drain these areas.
 Keep your gutters free from debris that could cause water to back up and potentially cause leaks in the future.
 This is to ensure that water could drain normally.

 Amid a really bad hail storm, branches and plants can pose a threat to your home.
 Tree branches could hit your windows and shutter glass.
 For safety reasons, trim tree and shrub branches that could potentially cause extensive damage to your property.
 Maintaining your lawn helps eliminate risks of the upcoming storm.

 Branches and shrubs aren’t the only things that pose a threat against your windows.
 If possible, take your outdoor furniture and decoration indoors to avoid them becoming hailstone targets and projectiles.

 After the storm and the damage has been done, check in with your insurance company before authorizing repair work needed.
 Document the damages and call the company as soon as possible.

 Inspect Your Roof (do it personally, or get a second opinion).